Social Practice AIRspace Residency

 GEORGE EMILIO SANCHEZ is a writer, performance artist and social justice activist.
 In the last two years, Sanchez has created and facilitated his 24-hour “performance filibuster” exporing gun violence —BANG BANG GUN AMOK—at Abrons Arts Center and University Settlement.
 Through collaborative performances of professional artists and community members, uniting in solidarity, Bang Bang Gun Amok explores America’s gun culture and investigates the epidemic of gun violence.
 This ongoing project began in 2016.

-The PATHS Residency is generously supported by the Radunski Family Fund.
+The Social Practice AIRspace Residency is generously supported by the Radunski Family Fund.